-The chair needs to be a core faculty member of the Clinical Psychology department.
-In certain instances the Director of Research may approve a chair who is not a core Clinical faculty member.
-They may be core faculty in another Pacifica program, or an adjunct or contributing faculty member specifically identified as potential chairs.
-The Director of Research will maintain a list of these possible chairs and their availability.
-A list of committee chairs and their interests is available in this handbook in Part 3.
+The chair needs to be a core faculty member of Pacifica Graduate Institute.
+In certain instances the director of research may approve a chair who is not a core faculty member.
+They may be an adjunct or contributing faculty member or a scholar from another institution.
+The director of research will maintain a list of these outside chairs and their availability.
+A list of committee chairs and their interests is available in this handbook in Part 4.
 Once the Dissertation Office receives and processes the Chair Appointment Form, the student and the chair will receive a letter of official notification that the chair has been convened.